cchabanois/mesfavoris/README.rst

 ============
 Currently, only a development version is available.
 The update site is updated for each successful build.

-The update site url is : https://dl.bintray.com/cchabanois/mesfavoris/updates
+The development update site url is : https://dl.bintray.com/cchabanois/mesfavoris-development/updates

 .. image:: /docs/install.png?raw=true
     :alt: Install Mesfavoris